Living Donation FAQs:

 Kidney paired donation is a program that matches transplant candidates with suitable living donors.
 It gives people the chance to become a living kidney donor while ensuring that someone they want to help receives a needed kidney, even if they are not a direct match.
 Canada’s Kidney Paired Donation program is run by Canadian Blood Services, working with the living kidney donation and kidney transplant programs across the country.
 Kidney Paired Donation Program (blood.ca)

-Take the
+Take the first step

 Thank you!
 Your submission has been received!